toyetola/calculator/readme.md

     7+2/3  or   3*2+1

 * bodmasConsistency - this helps to ensure the calculation is preformed inline with  BODMAS rule
-* evaluateBasedOnOperator - This method separately does the actual mathematical calculations and feeds back to bodmasConsistency
+* evaluateBasedOnOperator - This method separately does the actual mathematical calculations and feeds back to bodmasConsistency which eventually given the result

 # Error Handling